 Brussels, 27th February 2009

-Competition Commissioner Neelie Kroes said "The measure facilitates the access of firms affected by the credit crunch to investment and working capital loans, and represents an effective way of encouraging business investment and economic recovery, without unduly distorting competition."
+Competition Commissioner Neelie Kroes said "By facilitating the access of firms to loans, the notified measure is an effective way of encouraging business investment and economic recovery, without unduly distorting competition."

-The German authorities designed the scheme on the basis of the rules laid down in the Commission's Temporary Framework on state aid to the real economy during the crisis (see IP/08/1993) and in particular the conditions for aid in the form of subsidised guarantees.
+The French authorities designed the scheme on the basis of the rules laid down in the Commission's Temporary Framework on state aid to the real economy during the crisis, as amended on 25 February 2009 and in particular the conditions for aid in the form of subsidised guarantees.
 The reduction of the guarantee fee can be applied during a period of up to 2 years for loan guarantees contracted no later than 31 December 2010.
 Where the duration of the underlying loan exceeds 2 years, the safe-harbour premiums set out in the Annex to the Temporary Framework, as amended, may be applied for an additional maximum period of 8 years.
 The maximum duration of guarantees granted under the scheme is limited to ten years.
-After that date, firms will have to pay market rates.
 The scheme does not apply to firms that were already in difficulty on 1 July 2008 (i.e. before the credit crunch).